grammyjs/website/site/docs/hosting/vercel.md

 export default webhookCallback(bot, "http"); // <-- This line will do the trick!
 ```

-## Go to Vercel website
+## Go to Vercel Website

 Assuming you have a Vercel account and have your GitHub account connected to Vercel, add a new project and select your GitHub bot repository.
 In the _Build & Development Settings_:

 - Output directory: `build`
 - Install command: `npm install`

 Don't forget to add **environment variables** such as your **bot token**.
 Once you have done, deploy it!

-## Setting up the Telegram webhook
+## Setting up the Telegram Webhook

 Your bot is ready.
 The last step is to add the webhook that connects your deployment with Telegram and yout bot token.
 Here is the command you need to run in your browser:

 `https://api.telegram.org/bot{bot-key}/setWebhook?url={host-url}`

 The _host url_ is a little tricky, because you need to use your **Vercel app domain following with the route to the bot code**, for example `https://appname.vercel.app/api/bot`.
 Where `bot` is your `bot.ts` or `bot.js` file.

 If everything is ok you should now see this in your browser window.